 The following section discusses the most common exemptions and deductions from the B&O tax.
 If you have questions about specific exemptions contact the city.

 - Sale, lease, or rental of real estate.
-However, no exemption is allowed for license to use real estate or for amounts received as commissions.
+However, no exemption is allowed for a license to use real estate or for amounts received as commissions.

 - Insurance agents who pay insurance premium taxes to the state are not subject to tax.